PikioopSo/Building-Blocks/README.md

 # Kip
 An open source and open design non profit

-This repository is for the Kip wesite.
+This repository is for the Kip wesite.<br>
-The Kip website uses javascript, xml, and xhtml.
+Site is programmed using the javascript, xml, and xhtml syntax.

 Currently not using any popular libraries.